SoftUni-Internal/interactive-content/EN/03-Iterators-and-Comparators/04-Comparators.md

 In case the **age of the current student is bigger** than the age of the one which we get as an argument, we will **return 1**.

-By doing this, we indicate that in the sorting logic, **the current student is bigger**.
+By doing this, we indicate that in the sorting logic, **the current student is "bigger"**.

-That leaves us with the last case, where we **return -1** because **the current student is less than the one from the arguments**.
+That leaves us with the last case, where we **return -1** because **the current student object is "smaller" than the one from the arguments**.

 By implementing the Comparable interface we placed a **Student generic parameter**.